 In this article, we look at the different types of affordable dental prosthetics, their costs, as well as advantages and disadvantages, and give you tips on how to find quality solutions.
 From this article, you’ll learn the following:

-- What do you do if you don’t have enough money for teeth?
+- What do you do if you don’t have enough money for dental treatment or tooth replacement?

 - What do you do if you don’t want an implant?